Artwork by Fabric Lenny

 Board meetings are held quarterly, with board members regularly attending productions and activities and contributing to other activities as necessary, drawing on their particular skills.
 Representatives from our strategic partners at Arts Council England and Stockton Borough Council are invited to attend all our Board meetings as observers.

 Jane is an experienced, professional major gift fundraiser with substantial experience within the UK charity sector.
 Her career has included work within the arts and cultural sector as a campaigner, project manager, fundraiser, and director.
-Having worked internationally for charities such as Greenpeace and the World Society for the Protection of Animals, and nationally for organisations such as Durham Cathedral and Auckland Castle Trust, she currently works in the North East as a freelance fundraiser.
+She has fundraised internationally for charities such as Greenpeace and the Compassion in World Farming, and nationally for organisations such as Durham Cathedral, Auckland Castle Trust and Keep Britain Tidy.

 Jane is a committed advocate of the arts and still recalls the wonder and awe that her first ever trip to the theatre evoked.
 She is delighted to support the work of ARC as a trustee and patron.